krish-vijayan/skills-assignment/README.md

-# skills assignment
+# Skills Assignment

-This will be the repository for the group 198 skills assignment!
+Repository for the group 198 skills assignment.